hnarughoo/Global_Business_Insights_360/README.md

 # 📊 Atliq Hardware Analytics Project

+🎯 **Project Summary**

+This analytics project explores Atliq Hardware's performance across finance, sales, marketing, and supply chain using SQL, Power BI, and Excel.
+It aims to uncover key business trends and guide data-driven decision-making through interactive dashboards and visual storytelling.

 ## 📁 Overview

 **Atliq Hardware** is one of the fastest-growing companies in the global electronics market.
 It sells computer hardware products such as PCs, printers, and accessories through various channels—including **Retailers**, **Distributors**, and **Direct Sales**.
 These products reach end-consumers via both **E-Commerce platforms** and **Brick & Mortar stores**.